-To limit the spread of COVID-19, governments continue to take various actions including the administration of vaccinations, travel bans and restrictions, quarantines, curfews, stay-at-home orders, social distancing guidelines and business shutdowns and closures.
-We are also continuing to take a variety of measures to promote the safety and security of our employees and to maintain operations with as minimal impact as possible to our stakeholders, including increased frequency of cleaning and disinfecting of facilities, social distancing, occupancy limits, mask wearing requirements, onsite testing, remote working, travel restrictions, limitations on visitor access to facilities and, most recently, administration of vaccinations at our corporate headquarters.
-As a result, we have been able to continue our manufacturing operations and deliver our products to customers with minimal disruptions.
+To limit the spread of variants and sub-variants of COVID-19, governments continue to take various actions that may impact our employees, operations and supply base, including the administration or mandate of vaccinations, travel bans and restrictions, quarantines, curfews, stay-at-home orders, social distancing guidelines and business shutdowns and closures.
+We continue to take a variety of measures, when and where appropriate based on transmission rates and the presence of variants and sub-variants of COVID-19 in the locations in which we operate, to promote the safety and security of our employees and to maintain operations with as minimal impact as possible to our stakeholders.